DEFRA/ffc-pay-tactical-migration/README.md

 ## Delete single payment request

-In the event a single payment request needs to be removed to support processing, then the following scripts can be run.
+In the event a single payment request needs to be removed to support testing, then the following scripts can be run.

 > They will need the `paymentRequestId` to be updated first.